Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVmssConfig.md

 ### -StorageProfile
 Specifies the storage profile object that contains the disk properties for the VMSS configuration.
-You can use the **Set-AzureRmVmssStorageProfile** cmdlet to set this object.
+You can use the **Set-AzVmssStorageProfile** cmdlet to set this object.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.VirtualMachineScaleSetStorageProfile